 Corporate Practices Committee

-Committee Chair: Rachel Lee, EMC Corporation
+Committee Chair: Rachel Lee

 The Corporate Practices Committee is the definitive source of expertise on board practices, corporate governance and the corporate secretarial function.
 The committee benchmarks best practices, conducts studies, analyzes data and publishes monographs on governance and board practices.